EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

-- The adjusted revenues exhibited a consistent upward trajectory from 2020 through 2023, increasing from approximately $31.9 billion to nearly $98.3 billion.
-However, in 2024, there was a slight decline to around $98.1 billion, indicating a plateau or stabilization after several years of substantial growth.
+- Revenues exhibited a strong upward trend from 2020 through 2023, increasing significantly from approximately 31.9 billion US dollars to a peak of about 98.3 billion US dollars.
+However, in the latest period ending in 2024, revenues stabilized, showing a slight decrease to around 98.1 billion US dollars, indicating a plateau after several years of rapid growth.

 - Economic Profit